Pawan61473/mlproject/README.md

 Gender: Sex of the students
 Values: Male, Female

-Race/Ethnicity: The ethnic group to which the student belongs
+Race/Ethnicity: The ethnic group to which the student belongs <br>
 Values: Group A, Group B, Group C, Group D, Group E

-Parental Level of Education: The highest level of education completed by the student's parents
+Parental Level of Education: The highest level of education completed by the student's parents <br>
 Values: bachelor's degree, some college, master's degree, associate's degree, high school

-Lunch: The type of lunch the student had before taking the test
+Lunch: The type of lunch the student had before taking the test <br>
 Values: standard, free/reduced

-Test Preparation Course: Whether the student completed a test preparation course before taking the exam
+Test Preparation Course: Whether the student completed a test preparation course before taking the exam <br>
 Values: completed, not completed

-Math Score: The student's score in the math test Numeric values
+Math Score: The student's score in the math test <br>
+Numeric values

-Reading Score: The student's score in the reading test Numeric values
+Reading Score: The student's score in the reading test <br>
+Numeric values

-Writing Score: The student's score in the writing test Numeric values
+Writing Score: The student's score in the writing test <br>
+Numeric values

-Project Goal
+### Project Goal
 The goal of this project is to build a predictive model that estimates a student's math score based on the other columns (features).
 By analyzing the impact of factors like gender, race/ethnicity, parental education, lunch, test preparation, and performance in reading and writing, we aim to predict the math scores.

 ### Project Workflow